Frequency selective surface: FSS duality

 This produces a bandpass circuit (with parameters L_{2}, C_{2}) which is the dual of the bandstop circuit (with parameters L_{1}, C_{1}).

 FSS equivalent circuits - applications to FSS design

-Once the transmission line equivalent circuit has been determined, multi-layer FSS design becomes much simpler and more intuitive - like ordinary filter analysis and design.
-Now while it is certainly possible to design multi-layer FSS structures using first principles codes and generalized scattering matrices (GSM), it is far easier, quicker and more intuitive to use equivalent circuit models for FSS design, since it is possible to leverage decades' worth of research performed on electrical filter analysis and design and bring it to bear on FSS structures.
-And, FSS filters are even easier to design than waveguide filters since the incidence angle does not vary with frequency.
+Once the transmission line equivalent circuit has been determined, multi-layer FSS design becomes much simpler and more intuitive, like ordinary filter analysis and design.
+While it is certainly possible to design multi-layer FSS structures using first principles codes and generalized scattering matrices (GSM), it is far easier, quicker and more intuitive to use equivalent circuit models for FSS design, since it is possible to leverage decades' worth of research performed on electrical filter analysis and design and bring it to bear on FSS structures.
+FSS filters are also easier to design than waveguide filters, since the incidence angle does not vary with frequency.